Brigid Boden

 Brigid Boden is an Irish singer and songwriter.

 Early life and education

 Boden was born in Dublin Ireland.
 As a child, Boden studied dance there and later in New York City, culminating in a scholarship to the Dance Theatre of Harlem.
-She then moved back to London to focus on songwriting.
+She then moved to London to focus on songwriting.

 Career

 After sending demo recordings to producer and musician Kevin Armstrong, Brigid signed with A&M/PolyGram Records and released one album in 1996, the lead single of which, "Oh, How I Cry", peaked at No. 44 on Billboard's Hot Dance Music/Club Play charts in 1997 with help of a remix by Todd Terry.
 A&M was absorbed by Interscope Records in 1999, and Boden did not release any new material until 2007, when a second album was released by Universal Records.
 She has also recorded music for several soundtracks, including Dead Man Walking and The Lord of the Rings: War of the Ring, and has begun recording her third album.